The following notes were left the past couple

 House:

-we arrived with Grandma, Dad, Mom, Children, Macrina, Gasspar and Christopher.
+when we arrived with Grandma, Dad, Mom, Children, Macrina, Gasspar

-as much as anyone.
-We've shopped in Manchester, rode the Bromley slide
+anyone.
+We've shopped in Manchester, rode the Bromley slide and

-and we are happy to see much has stayed the same.
-It's so nice that some
+we are happy to see much has stayed the same.
+It's so nice that

-things can be relied upon.
-Looking forward to many more years sharing
+some things can be relied upon.
+Looking forward to many more years

 Cabin: After many years being away from the Cole Cabin,

-better in the cabin and thank God, it still has the same smell.
-Memories
+the better in the cabin and thank God, it still has the same smell.

-relived and new ones are found; a timeless place that will always be special
+Memories relived and new ones are found; a timeless place that will

 July 13th: